bart747/bart747/_posts/2015-12-19-research-decision.md

 All that pushes you away from reality.

 It's much better to prototype fast&mdash;do something that barely works.
-Than it's not just a picture in your head.
+Than it's no longer just a picture in your head.
 It's clickable.
 You can see actual performance.